-Karen Glover is in her second season at the helm of the Western Carolina volleyball program.
+Karen Glover took the helm of the Western Carolina volleyball program in 2011.
 Glover - who was named the 2011 Southern Conference Coach of the Year - led the Catamounts to 13 wins in her first season in Cullowhee, the most overall victories since the Catamounts won 16 in 2003.
 WCU also amassed eight conference wins, making the SoCon Tournament for the first time since 2006.
 Western Carolina also placed two freshmen - Caitlin Piechota and Jordan Timmermann - on the SoCon All-Freshmen Team.

 Prior to coming to Cullowhee, Glover was an assistant volleyball coach at the University of Louisiana at Monroe and worked as head coach at Arizona Western College.
 Glover was named Western Carolina's ninth head volleyball coach on March 28, 2011.

 Glover brings over a decade of coaching experience to the program, including four seasons as a head coach in the collegiate ranks.
 She served two separate two-year stints as the head coach at Arizona Western College and Phoenix College.

 While at Arizona Western College she directed the team to a National Junior College Athletic Association Region I Tournament appearance, its ninth-consecutive regional appearance.
 Glover also coached four all-conference performers and an NJCAA All-American.
 In addition, Glover's program attained a 3.2 overall team grade point average.